Growth Strategy Framework: How to Structure Growth Cases

 What are common mistakes in growth strategy cases?

-The most common growth case mistake we see is jumping to acquisition before exhausting organic levers.
-Top four mistakes, in order of frequency.
+The most common growth case mistake is starting to brainstorm before clarifying what growth means and what is causing the gap.
+Top mistakes, in order of frequency.

-Candidates brainstorm options before pinning down revenue, market position, or constraints.
-Anchor in facts first.
+Candidates list options before defining the metric, the target number, or the constraints.
+Anchor in the objective and the facts first.

 Listing levers without scoring